IzakMarais/reporter/readme.md

 Syntax `template=templateName` implies the grafana-reporter should have access to a template file on the server at `templates/templateName.tex`.
 The `templates` directory can be set with a commandline parameter.
 See the LaTeX code in `texTemplate.go` as an example of what variables are available and how to access them.

+### Docker examples (optional)

+If you also have `Make` and `Docker` installed, you can generate a docker image including grafana-reporter and `pdflatex`.
+First change directory :

+    cd github.com/IzakMarais/reporter

+Next do (warning: the TeXLive install can take a long time):

+    make docker-build

+If you also have `Docker-compose` installed, you can run a simple local orchestration of Grafana and Grafana-reporter:

+     go get github.com/IzakMarais/reporter/ ...
+     cd $GOPATH/src/github.com/IzakMarais/reporter
+     make compose-up

+Then open a browser to `http://localhost:3000` and create a new test dashboard.
+Add the example graph and save the dashboard.
+Observe the new URL and find the dashboard UID, e.g. `qaJCuCezz` from  `http://localhost:3000/d/qaJCuCezz/new-dashboard-copy` Next, go to: `http://localhost:8080/api/v5/report/qaJCuCezz`, which will output the grafana-reporter PDF.

 ## Development